mahamabbasi/Xeneta_Case_Study/README.md

 A query_for_end_users.sql is present in the folder that contains the query to help the end users in quering the aggregations model

 **#Time Distribution**
-I hadn't worked on dbt and also with duckdb before, hence a lot was learnt in the process specially w.r.t dbt.
+I hadn't worked on dbt and also with duckdb before, hence it was trial and error with certain things but good thing that I learnt in the process specially w.r.t dbt.

 Dbt and Duckdb installation and integration: 1 hour Initial loading of data from .csv to raw tables : 30 minutes